- Enjoy a scenic drive along the coast of the Cape Peninsula

-|Day 2||Full Day Cape Highlights Tour||Cape Town|
+|Day 2||Full-Day Cape Highlights Tour||Cape Town|

-|Day 3||Cheese, Wine, & Chocolate Tour||Cape Town|
+|Day 3||Cheese, Wine & Chocolate Tour||Cape Town|

-|Day 4||Cape Town to Kruger, Big 5 Night Drive||Kruger National Park|
+|Day 4||Cape Town to Kruger, Big Five Night Drive||Kruger National Park|

-|Days 5-6||Safari in the Kruger National Park||Kruger National Park|
+|Days 5-6||Safari in Kruger National Park||Kruger National Park|

-|Day 7||Depart Kruger via Johannesburg, Flight Home|
+|Day 7||Depart Kruger via Johannesburg|

 Day 1: Arrive in Cape Town, City Tour & Table Mountain

-Meet your local guide in the city center for a 4-hour walking tour of the historic city.
+Welcome to South Africa!
+Arrive at Cape Town International Airport and transfer to your accommodation to unpack and unwind.
+After you settle in, spend the rest of the day exploring the "Rainbow Nation."
+Meet your local guide in the city center for a four-hour walking tour of the historic city.
 You'll explore the different eras of Cape Town and learn about South Africa's history, as well as the people who shaped it.
-Stops along the tour include the Company's Garden, Parliament, Green Market Square, The Castle of Good Hope, and the Slave Lodge.
+Stops along the tour include the Company's Garden, Parliament, Green Market Square, the Castle of Good Hope, and the Slave Lodge.

 The Company's Garden dates back to the 1650s when European settlers farmed the land to grow fresh produce to replenish ships rounding the cape.
 Around the corner is the Iziko Slave Lodge, a national history museum dedicated to exploring the history of slavery at the Cape.
-Since its construction in 1679, the building has functioned as a center for the bustling slave trade (primarily operated by the Dutch East India Company) as well as a government building and supreme court.
+Since its construction in 1679, the building has functioned as a center for the slave trade (primarily operated by the Dutch East India Company) as well as a government building and supreme court.

+Nearby sits the historic Green Market Square, which has served as a slave market, vegetable market, and center for political protests under Apartheid.
+These days it hosts a flea market with African souvenirs and crafts for sale.
 Just down the street is the Castle of Good Hope, South Africa's oldest existing Dutch East India colonial building.
 On the way, you'll pass by several memorials and monuments, including the We Are Still Here Street Memorial to destitute children and the District Six Museum, which commemorates forced relocation under apartheid.